retrocomputacion/retroterm/README.md

 `1`: Include the intro screen -- **_Default_**

 ### `_SPACE_`:
 If defined wait for the user to press the space bar at the intro screen.
-Otherwise the intro screen only last a couple of seconds.
+Otherwise, the intro screen only last a couple of seconds.

 **_Not defined by default_**